 Hotels and hostels in the city are budget but are clean and have a fun atmosphere.
 Take a walk around the streets or hire a cyclo driver to take a tour around the city; you can discover the local eateries and bars to really get under the skin of the capital.

-Where to Stay in Puerto Princesa City
+Best Places to Stay in Puerto Princesa City

 Hue Hotels and Resorts – With its vibrant decor and chic interior design, not to mention its very comfortable beds, this hotel is very clean and very well maintained.
 Staff look after you from start to finish at this hotel: you can arrange day trips from the comprehensive tours desk, or you can simply unwind with skyline views whilst taking a dip in the rooftop pool.
 This place also comes complete with its own airport shuttle, which is always handy.